garden-io/garden/docs/basics/core-concepts.md

 title: Core Concepts
 ---

-Below you'll find a definition of all the core Garden concepts.
+Below you'll find definition of the main Garden concepts.

 ### Garden CLI
 An open-source standalone binary that's responsible for parsing **Garden config** and executing the **actions** defined there.